Articles on Talmidaism Theology

-When Yeshua` was old enough, he would have been duty bound to provide for his widowed mother himself.
-Again, from semi-biographical clues in his parables, and from what the typical life of a young man would have been like in the Galilee, he probably did a lot of temporary work, and hired himself out as a labourer in the fields at sowing and harvest times, and as a temporary house servant at other times.
+When Yeshua` was old enough, he would have been duty-bound to provide for his widowed mother himself.
+Again, from semi-biographical clues in his parables, and from what the typical life of a young man would have been like in the Galilee, he probably did a lot of temporary work, and hired himself out as a labourer in the fields at sowing and harvest times, and as a temporary house-servant at other times.
 A good story-teller speaks of what he or she knows, and I believe the reason why his parables of working life in the Galilee are so authentic, is because he experienced such jobs himself.
+For these reasons, I don’t believe there is any evidence that he would have gone off thousands of miles across Asia, thus abandoning his widowed mother.

 With so many difficulties encountered by ordinary Galileans – poverty, high taxation, debt, corrupt officials, and not to mention a cruel, occupying Roman army – many people looked around for spiritual release and answers.
 Yeshua` would have been no different.
 It is entirely possible that, growing up, he might have wandered from sect to sect, teacher to teacher, absorbing a little from each, and being influenced by each in turn.
 For this reason, I do not think he formally belonged to any specific sect.

 A possible involvement with the Essenes has been over-emphasised by New Agers.
 The Essenes were a closed society, who completely rejected the Temple.
 If Yeshua` had been an Essene, then he would never have been able to set foot in the Temple.
 He would have made speeches cursing the very institution of it.
 However they did practice having goods in common.
 Yeshua` took what was meaningful and good from each sect, and moved on.